Greek PM fails to get opposition backing on pension reform

 Greece and its international lenders agreed this week on a new set of reforms the country must approve in December to qualify for an additional 1 billion euros in aid.

-Pension reforms are not part of this list but remain a key issue to complete the first review of progress under its bailout program and open the way for negotiations on debt relief.
+Pension reforms are not part of this list but remain a key issue to complete the first review of progress under its bailout programme and open the way for negotiations on debt relief.